P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 ### P4A_OCR-TABLES

 A module that exports scanned documents (image or .pdf files) to .html, recognizing tabular structures.
-A description of the recognition algorithm can be found here: [ocrTables.pdf](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/blob/master/ocrTables.pdf)
+A description of the recognition algorithm can be found here: [Extraction of Tabular Data from Document Images](https://doi.org/10.1145/3058555.3058581)

 The repository contains 4 directories